- Dr Sam Boyle

-ACHLR, Mental Health Law, Property Law, Environmental Law
+ACHLR, Mental Health Law, Capacity and Consent, Health Law, Involuntary treatment

 Dr Sam Boyle is a lecturer in the School of Law at the Queensland University of Technology (QUT).
-He teaches and researches in the areas of medical/mental health law.
+He teaches and researches in the areas of medical law and mental health law.

 Sam is particularly interested the following research area: